flaskr/otc-swap/README.md

 This contains a contract used to facilitate trustless 'over-the-counter' swap of ERC-20 tokens between 2 addresses.
 This allows 2 addresses to exchange pre-determined token amounts.

+## Warning
+This code was created for experimentation - do not use in production without careful scrutiny.

 ## Workflow
 1. Anyone can create an OTC swap, with 2 legs.
 Each leg has a funder address, a recipient address, token adddress, and a target token amount.
 2. Only funders of a leg can send the specific token to the contract to fund the leg.